nielsenjared/ReactVR-Blender/README.md

 }
 ```

-Copy/paste the Model component below itself, but above Text, change the Z translate to a positive integer, and add the following transform objects:
+Copy/paste the `Model` component below itself, but above `Text`, change the Z translate to a positive integer, and add the following transform objects:

 ```
 <AnimatedModel